Travel DestinationsWalt Disney World (FL)

 Use A Travel Agent

-I’m going to put the disclaimer here up front: yes, when you write for a blog you get to know a number of travel agents personally.
-But everything I’m about to write also represents my experience with other agencies both before and after I began writing here.
-It might sound like I put this section together just to rustle up some business for my besties, but travel agents can be so beneficial that I’d be committing blogger malpractice if I didn’t lay it all out.
+Disclaimer up front: yes, when you write for a travel blog you get to know many travel agents personally.
+It might sound like I put this section together just to rustle up some business for my besties.
+But travel agents can be so beneficial that I’d be committing blogger malpractice if I didn’t lay it all out.

-There are four big wins with using a travel agent:
+There are four big wins of using a travel agent:

 • They have tremendous expertise